p810/mysql-helper/docs/02_Query_Builder.md

 ## Using the query builder
 `p810\MySQL\ConnectionInterface` objects have factory methods for basic CRUD operations with MySQL: `insert()`, `select()`, `update()`, and `delete()`. `replace()` is also supported.
 Manual queries may be executed with `query()`.

-Each method corresponds to a subclass of `p810\MySQL\Builder\Builder`.
+Each method (except for `query()`) returns an instance of `p810\MySQL\Builder\BuilderInterface`.
 These objects can be fluently chained in any order to build your queries.

-> :bulb: **Note:** These methods will return an instance of `p810\MySQL\Query`, which proxies your calls to an instance of `p810\MySQL\Builder\Builder`.
+> :bulb: **Note:** These methods will return an instance of `p810\MySQL\Query`, which proxies your calls to an instance of `p810\MySQL\Builder\BuilderInterface`.
 You can directly instantiate the builder objects if you don't need the query functionality.

 ## Select
 To start a `SELECT` query, run `p810\MySQL\Connection::select()`.
 You can pass a string or array to specify columns; no value defaults to `*`.
 If the given value is an array, it can either be a list (numeric array) or associative to specify table names before the columns: